 Suzuki Vitara review - Engines, performance and drive

-Nimble handling makes the Vitara fun to drive - especially if you pick the 1.4 Boosterjet
+Nimble handling makes the Vitara fun to drive, while the 1.4 Boosterjet hybrid engine provides a decent turn of pace

 Suzuki says its aim with the Vitara was to make it drive like the Swift supermini, and it’s not as far off as you might think.
 The extra weight and higher centre of gravity means it doesn’t change direction quite as quickly and it rolls a little more, but it still clings to the road eagerly when you up the pace.